MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-reports.md

 Reports can also be used to process data without printing or displaying content.
 For example, use a report to automate updating all prices in an item list.
 It can be easier to create a report to process data instead of a codeunit to do the same processing because you can use:

 - Request page functionality to select options and filters for data items, which are available in a report but are difficult to add to a codeunit.
+For more information, see [Request Pages](devenv-request-page.md).

 -   Report data items instead of writing code to open tables and retrieve records.